A Strategy fork · On Ethereum

 Introduction

 Commerce on financial markets has come to rely almost exclusively on corporate intermediaries serving as trusted accumulators of scarce assets.
-Strategy Inc., formerly MicroStrategy, demonstrated that a public company could be operated as a Bitcoin accumulation vehicle, growing the number of Bitcoin held per share for forty-eight consecutive quarters.
+Strategy Inc., formerly MicroStrategy, demonstrated that a public company could be operated as a Bitcoin accumulation vehicle, growing the number of Bitcoin held per share for over twenty consecutive quarters since August 2020.
 The model requires the company's equity to trade at a premium to the net asset value of its Bitcoin treasury — its mNAV multiple[1].
 While the premium holds, issued equity is accretive: each new share sold above NAV adds more Bitcoin per share than it dilutes.

 The model fails when mNAV falls below 1.0.
 New equity issuance becomes dilutive, the company cannot fund preferred-stock dividends from issuance alone, and the treasury must be sold to service obligations.
 In late May 2026, Strategy disclosed its first Bitcoin sale since 2022[2].
 The reflexivity broke.